Who I Am

 Sociology, UC San Diego

 Minor in English literature.
-I worked for a co-op on campus and learned the beauty of what people can do together when there's equity in power.
+I worked for a cooperative, student-owned business on campus and learned the beauty of what people can do together when there's equity in power.
 Graduate of the Chancellor's Undergraduate Diversity Learning Institute, the early years of my consciousness of how identity shapes our experiences were formed.
+I interned for a local underserved Elementary school to provide social emotional learning.
+I facilitated the first art show on UCSD's campus that featured artwork from local high schoolers to encourage connections with higher education.

 Media